 Physical Abilities Of Flamingos

-When flying, a flamingo stretches out its head and neck in front and draws its legs behind.
+- When flying, a flamingo stretches out its head and neck in the front and draws its legs behind.

 What Do Flamingos Eat – Flamingos Diet

-Their food supply (especially the blue-green algae and red algae) have carotenoids that give them the pink or reddish color.
+- Their food supply (especially the blue-green algae and red algae) has carotenoids that give them the pink or reddish color.